HCaldwell95/javascript-project/README.md

 Based on my strategy goals, I was able to establish that I wouldn't be able to implement everything that I had thought of and the suggestions of what users would like to see.
 It simply wasn't feasible for my initial release.

-The easiest solution for me to start was a minimum viable product, which would provide the core content that I had deduced from my research.
+The best solution for me to start creating was a minimum viable product, which would provide the core content that I had deduced from my research.

 I decided to break my webpage down into manageable sections:

 #### Section 1: Headings & Introduction -

 - The main heading, which should be fun and engaging to draw the user in.
+- Sub-headings to allow me to break up my page and allocate content accordingly.
-- An introduction to the game with a bit of lore to allow users to be emersed in the world I am creating.
+- An introduction to the game with a bit of lore to allow users to feel emersed in the world I am creating.

 #### Section 2: Core Features (JavaScript) -